-I’m always looking for lunches that are healthy, filling and really easy to make.
+I’m always looking for lunches that are healthy, approved filling and really easy to make.
 Work has been so hectic, I haven’t been able to get to the grocery store in over a week.
 A new record for me, I believe.
 So, when I realized I had nothing to pack for lunch this morning, it was time to get creative with leftovers and pantry supplies.

 I had a couple of leftover Chicken Garlic sausages, cans of fire-roasted green chile tomatoes, frozen brown rice and a bag of red lentils.
 A couple of cubes of vegetable buillion, some sherry vinegar and fresh tarragon leaves all went into the pot for a surprisingly flavorful soup.
 The sherry vinegar and green chiles gave it a really nice kick, and the sausage, lentils and brown rice add a good variety of textures.

 Even if you think you don’t have anything to eat, you can usually forage for a good meal in your pantry.
 It’s a great way to challenge yourself and to use up some of those forgotten items from the back of the shelf.

 You can easily make this vegetarian by substituting the sausage for vegetarian sausage or a bit more brown rice.
 I also suspect some lemon juice would be a great addition, but I didn’t have any on hand.